Poppy (1952 film)

 Poppy (Italian: Lo sai che i papaveri) is a 1952 Italian comedy film by Vittorio Metz and Marcello Marchesi and starring Walter Chiari, Anna Maria Ferrero and Carlo Campanini.
-It was sot at the Ponti-De Laurentis Studios in Rome.
+It was shot at the Ponti-De Laurentis Studios in Rome.
 The film's sets were designed by the art director Alberto Boccianti.

 Synopsis

 Unknowingly, respectable schoolteacher Gualtiero leads a double life as Walter who frequents nightclubs every night.
 Whereas Gualtiero is engaged to a fellow teacher Anna, Walter is a carousing womaniser.
 Pierina, one of his students who has a crush on him, discovers about his nocturnal visits and seeks him out.
 They enjoy a romance, but by day he remembers nothing about it.
-Eventually when confronted, he visits a psychiatrist who reveals he has a duel personality with strong contrasting traits inherited from each of his parents.
+Eventually when confronted, he visits a psychiatrist who reveals he has a dual personality with strong contrasting traits inherited from each of his parents.